built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 An integration module must be `enabled` in the modules list for it to be managed, but if you don't want it to automatically be started you should set `autoStart` to false.

+### Endpoint Ids

+The endpoints the platform looks for are:

+- integration-preferences-get
+- integration-preferences-set

-The endpoints `integration-preferences-get` and `integration-preferences-set` are used to store the preferences as to which integrations are enabled.
+If these endpoints are specified then they are used to store the preferences as to which integrations are enabled.
 See [How To Define Endpoints](./how-to-define-endpoints.md) for more details.
+This feature lets users toggle the state of the integrations you permit them to see.

 ![Home Integrations](./assets/home-integrations.png)